 Single When a shooter shoots at one clay only.

-Sporting Different types of targets are used to simulate live game shooting.
-Therefore, any trajectory, speed or angle can be used.
+Sporting Clays Different types of targets are used to simulate live game shooting.
+Therefore, virtually any trajectory, speed or angle can be used.
 The clay types are normal, mini (called a ‘midi’ in Europe), super-mini, battue (plate), rocket, rabbit.

 Squad Refers to the group of shooters who shoot a round of clays or a competition.